 When choosing where to stay, the number one goal is to at least get your money’s worth out of the annual fee.

-For those with the Surpass card, you definitely want to book a hotel worth at least $95, since that’s the annual fee.
+For those with the Surpass card, you definitely want to book a hotel worth at least $150, since that’s the annual fee.
 Let’s be honest… this will not be difficult.
-While it is possible to find Hilton properties under $100/night, it typically isn’t easy, depending on the city and the time of year.
+While there are many Hilton properties with rooms under $150/night, there are probably more rooms above that price threshold.

 But, when you can book virtually any hotel room, dream big!
 This is your chance to stay in a room that would otherwise be unaffordable.
 I’d suggest looking for a room that is at least $200-300 each night.
 And, of course, you don’t have to stop there!

 Our best value out of the Hilton free night certificate, thus far, was a night at the Boca Beach Club.
 That stay alone was worth roughly $1,000.
-We’ve also had great experiences at resorts in Key West and both Phoenix and Scottsdale, AZ.
+We’ve also had great experiences at resorts in Key West, FL, Ponce, Puerto Rico and both Phoenix and Scottsdale, AZ.

 Is Free Really Free?